g0ng0n/frogger-clone/README.md

 - If our Hero is killed, the hero will restart from the initial location.
 - Also If our Hero is killed by an enemy we drop the star :(
 - The game ends when the hero loose all of his lives

+Dev Documentation
+---

+-To see the Developer Documentation please see the doc folder